kodarn/Sparsnas/README.md

 This address, `0x10003650`, is located on the stack.
 Lets set a WatchPoint (i.e. a BreakPoint on data access) in OpenOCD on that address:
 ```
 > wp 0x10003650 4 r

 > resume
 ```
-After a few seconds, our WatchPoint is hit:
+After a few seconds, our WatchPoint is triggered:
 ```
 target halted due to watchpoint, current mode: Thread
 xPSR: 0x81000000 pc: 0x000383ba msp: 0x10003650

 > mdw 0x10003650
 0x10003650: a2cfb77e

 > reg
 ===== arm v7m registers
 (0) r0 (/32): 0x10003661